andre-ye/andre-ye.github.io/uw/econ-200/study-guides/midterm-study-guide.md

 - Remember units (e.g. "thousands of cars") when calculating and giving answers.
 - When calculating price effect and quantity effect, one is positive and negative.
 That is, do not measure effect by its absolute value but its change.
 - Read closely; do not confuse price elasticity of demand with percent change in quantity demanded, for instance.
+- Make sure you address all parts of the problem - read closely!
+Many problems on the midterm
 - Take time to show your work - you get points for it.
 - Always draw a graph, both so you can get credit and to get a solid understanding of the situation.
 - When calculating something, always write out the full formula - you will get points for it.